 - Avoid baked, processed, and fried foods that contain industrially produced trans-fat

 People whose diets are high in sodium, including salt are at a greater risk of getting high blood pressure, which increases the risk of heart diseases and strokes.
-Similarly, those on a high sugar diet have a greater risk of becoming obese or overweight, and a risk of tooth decay.
-People who reduce the amount of sugars reduce the risk of non-communicable diseases like heart diseases and strokes.
+Similarly, those on a high-sugar diet have a greater risk of becoming obese or overweight, and a risk of tooth decay.
+People who reduce the amount of sugar reduce the risk of non-communicable diseases like heart diseases and strokes.